Library

 • Adding a new kitten to your family is a lot of fun, but it is also a big responsibility.
 This handout reviews basic kitten care, including vaccinations, internal and external parasites, nutrition, and nail care.
 It also reviews the importance of early spay/neuter and microchip identification.

 • Ringworm infections in cats are caused by a fungus, not a worm.
-They can be easily recognized, though definitive testing by fungal culture is recommended.
 Ringworm is highly contagious and can be spread between animals and from animals to people.
 The clinical signs, diagnosis, treatment, and risks are explained in this handout.

 In the News